Ravi-Sanwal/demo/README.md

-this is the readme file that will be uploaded to the updates branch this will be used to cause the conflict. this will definately mess up the automatic merging. this is the new fle where all the confliccts are resolved. this is the update made before stashing
+THis is the read me file of the demo project.
+Some new changes made to the README file.